DIY Decorative Ammo Box

 Wooden military ammunition boxes have been a staple in the vintage repurposing and upcycling world for a while.
 They are a versatile storage item with an industrial flavor, but sometimes they are hard to find.
 That’s when I get the urge to build.

-In an effort to keep this tutorial from being too lengthy, the info on finishing and aging the ammo box’s finish is found on My Altered State today.
+In an effort to keep this tutorial from being too lengthy, you can find info on finishing and aging wood in this post.
 Now let’s get building.

 To create a box with the dimensions of 27″ wide x 7″ tall x 10″ deep, purchase the following:

 - (2) 1″ x 2″ x 6′

 - 2 Hinges

 - Drill bit same thickness of rope